evetsso/calgarygo/posts/christmas-break-2019-new-location-2020/index.md

 Jiang Zhe Shanghai Association will no longer be hosting us in 2020, so we will need to change time and location for meetups.

-We will be moving our meetings to Sundays 12-5 PM, on the second floor of the Calgary Central Library.
+We will be moving our meetings to Sundays 12-5 PM, on the third floor of the Calgary Central Library.

 <iframe